 Get Rid Of Whiteflies On Plants With A Pesticide

-As a last ditch effort to take down the whitefly population in your garden or grow room, you may need to grab a pesticide.
+As a last-ditch effort to take down the whitefly population on your infected plants in your garden, you may need to grab a pesticide or insecticidal soap.

 Don't just grab any chemical you see, though.
-There are certain insecticides which really won't help much with whiteflies at all.
+There are certain insecticides that really won't help much with these bugs at all.

-Instead, look for products which contain pyrethrin or Beauveria bassiana.
+Instead, look for products that contain pyrethrin or Beauveria bassiana.
 Here are some of our top recommendations: